 Day 7: Simien Mountains

 After breakfast, drive to Chenek, some 3620 m/2.25 mi above sea level.
-This spectacular site encompsses scenic mountain ranges, impressive escarpment, unforgettable views, and mountain summits such as Mount Buhit.
+This spectacular site encompasses scenic mountain ranges, impressive escarpment, unforgettable views, and mountain summits such as Mount Buhit.
 Here, too, are rich varieties of plant and animal species.
 Chenek is home to the endemic Walia Ibexes, which you may spot.
 You’ll spend the day at Chenek exploring this unparalleled environment.
 Limalimo Lodge (B,L,D)

 Day 8: Simien Mountains / Gondar

 After breakfast, travel to Gondar, less than two hours by road.
 Check in to the hotel before embarking on an exploration of Gondar, the imperial city of Fasilides.
 The city was the first capital of the Ethiopian empire, which began in 1632, with the reign of Fasilides.
 The kings of Ethiopia based their power here for more than two centuries.

 In Gondar, there are a dozen castles built by various emperors over the course of 236 years.
 Many picturesque ruins lie in the royal enclosure, like fairy-tale castles dating back to the 17th century.
-The castles reflect the glory of Gondarine kings and is characterised by its distinctive architectural style.
+The castles reflect the glory of Gondarine kings and is characterized by its distinctive architectural style.
 The other place of interest is the Fasilides pool, in which pilgrims still take a plunge during the Timket (Epiphany) celebrations.

 See Debre Birhan Trinity Church, rewarding for the magnificent murals adorning the roof and the wall, and Kuskuam Church, situated on a hillscape just outside the town.
 During this day of remarkable sights, you will pause for lunch at the Four Sisters Restaurant, which offers the finest cuisine in Gondar.
 Mayelko Lodge (B,L,D)

 Day 9: Gondar / Bahir Dar